The Journal

 Next time you’re in a waiting room, perhaps think of it as an opportunity to create moments of connection?

-No Phone, Just Art: A 5-Minute Challenge for a Creative Reset
+No Phone, Just Art: A 5-Minute Invitation for a Creative Reset

 Any colors work — bright or soft, warm or cool.
 Today is about celebration, not perfection.